-Balance transfer credit cards are a great opportunity to save money on a high interest rate balance by moving your balance to a card with a lower introductory rate.
+Balance transfer credit cards are a great opportunity to save money on a high-interest-rate balance by moving your balance to a card with a lower introductory rate.
 If you can tackle the full balance by the end of the promotional period, you can shave hundreds, maybe even thousands of dollars off the cost of paying your balance over time.
 Getting the full benefit of your balance transfer can be tricky.
 If you’re not careful, one small mistake could cost your promotional rate for good.

 Shop for the Best Rates and Terms

 The balance transfer fee is often a certain percentage of the balance transfer, so choosing a card with a low balance transfer fee—or no fee at all—helps you save more money on top of the promotional interest rate, especially on higher balances.
-Some cards offer introductory terms as long as 18 or 21 months and others may waive the transfer fee (although the term is usually not as long with zero fee offers).
+Some cards offer introductory terms as long as 21 months, and others may waive the transfer fee (although the term is usually not as long with zero fee offers).

 Don’t Attempt Transfers Between the Same Credit Card Issuer